malhar12/GitIssuesProject/README.md

    by making use of a data structure such as a HashTable which has an efficient lookup time complexity.
 2. Add angular mechanism to reset the app to default intital state.
 Right now, after using the web app for the first time, there is no mechanism to return the app to the initial unused state.
-3. Test the web app for negetive test cases such as
+3. Test the web app for negetive test cases such as <br />
-		i. empty string
+		i. empty string <br />
-		ii. sequence of numbers or special characters (basically anything else other than a character) iii. invalid length of input
+		ii. sequence of numbers or special characters (basically anything else other than a character) <br />
+		iii. invalid length of input <br />
 		iv.
-Access to unauthorized repository
+Access to unauthorized repository <br />
 		v. network connection problems